ThibaultJRD/ThibaultJRD/README.md

 <h1 align="center">Hi there, I'm Thibault 👋</h1>
-<h3 align="center">A passionate FrontEnd developer living in Montreal 🍁</h3>
+<h3 align="center">A passionate Frontend & Mobile developer living in Montreal 🍁</h3>

 ---

 ### 👨‍💻 About Me

 I'm a passionate developer with a love for building clean, efficient, and scalable applications.
+I specialize in frontend and mobile development, with a strong focus on modern web technologies and React ecosystem.
 I thrive on solving complex problems and I'm always eager to learn new technologies.

+🎓 **Education**: EPITECH - European Institute of Technology (2014-2019)

+🚀 **Notable Projects**:
+- **Chain-Bridge**: Nest.js/TypeScript service for blockchain data synchronization
+- **Lum Network Explorer**: React-based blockchain explorer for the Lum Network
+- **Cosmos Millions**: Blockchain application development

-- 🔭 I’m currently working at **National Bank of Canada**.
+- 🔭 I’m currently working at **Services Conseils GO ROCK IT**.
-- 🌱 I’m currently learning **[A Technology or Concept, e.g., Rust, Kubernetes, Advanced Go patterns]**.
+- 🌱 I’m currently learning **advanced React patterns, blockchain technologies, and mobile performance optimization**.
-- 👯 I’m looking to collaborate on **[Types of projects, e.g., open-source CLI tools, web applications]**.
+- 👯 I’m looking to collaborate on **web applications, mobile apps, and blockchain projects**.
-- 🤔 I’m looking for help with **[A topic you're exploring]**.
+- 🤔 I’m looking for help with **advanced TypeScript patterns and mobile app architecture**.
-- 💬 Ask me about **[Topics you are knowledgeable in, e.g., Go, Docker, Zsh, Vim]**.
+- 💬 Ask me about **React, React Native, NextJS, Vue3, TypeScript, mobile development, and blockchain**.
 - 📫 How to reach me: **thibault@iusevimbtw.com**.
-- ⚡ Fun fact: **[A fun fact about you]**.
+- ⚡ Fun fact: **I've worked on blockchain explorers and love building cross-platform solutions**.

 ---